Taxel/PlexTraktSync/README.md

 The container will stop after the sync is completed.
 Read Setup section to run it automatically at set intervals.

+### Install code from Pull request

+This is to install development version to test if pull request would fix some problem.

+See contributing guide how to [install code from pull request].

+[install code from pull request]: CONTRIBUTING.md#install-code-from-pull-request

 ### Windows Setup (optional alternative)